The thin lens equation tells you where an image forms for a thin lens:

 If your class uses a different convention, the physics is the same but the signs can change.
 That is usually where confusion starts.

-• If a converging lens has an object far away, the image forms close to the focal plane.
+• If a converging lens has an object far away, 1/do1/d_o is small, so 1/di1/f1/d_i \approx 1/f and the image forms close to the focal plane.

-• If the object moves closer to the focal point, the image moves farther away.
+• If the object moves closer to the focal point, 1/do1/d_o grows toward 1/f1/f, so 1/di1/d_i shrinks and the image moves farther away.

-That last case explains why a magnifying glass can make an enlarged upright virtual image.
+That last case is exactly why a magnifying glass can make an enlarged upright virtual image.
+The signs in the convention are not bookkeeping for its own sake; they track real physical changes in where and what kind of image forms.

 Worked Example: Find The Image Distance